uqbar-dao/ziggurat-ui/README.md

-# Contract UI for Uqbar
+# Ziggurat UI for Uqbar

-The contract UI for the Uqbar contract.
+The UI for the Uqbar Ziggurat app.

 ## Development